‘Every artist was at first an amatuer.’

 Art is an essential component in offering children a broad and balanced curriculum.
 At High Halden Primary School, we believe Art has the power to provide children with the opportunity to express their individual interests, thoughts and ideas.
 Art embodies some of the highest forms of creativity, and should engage inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their owns works of art.

 Art teaching has two strands; the making of art in which pupils use a range of media and styles to create their own pieces.
 The second strand is the meaning, or knowledge, of art, where pupils are introduced to significant works of art that enrich their understanding of history and of the world they inhabit.

 Art in Key Stage Two builds on the knowledge and skills pupils have developed in the previous years.
-Pupils have learned about the main elements of art including line, shape, form, space, light, texture, and colour.
-In Years 3 and 4, building on what the children have learned in earlier years, the concepts of light, space and design are introduced through the works of Caravaggio, Vermeer, Matisse and Turner.
+Across Years 3 to 6, the concepts of light, space and design are introduced through the works of Caravaggio, Vermeer, Matisse and Turner.
 This enables pupils to understand or ‘read’ a piece of artwork, and to use that knowledge to develop artistic skills of their own.